 11. When the road bends left, leave the road and follow the fence on your left, continuing round the paddock.
 At the brick wall, turn right and follow the man-made path through woodland.
 Go through the gate, turn right and go round the barn to the car park and the road.

-12. Follow the road.
-Before the road forks, turn right and go through the gate into the field, following the footpath sign.
+12. Follow the road, and at the footpath sign, turn right and go through the gate into the field.
 Continue straight ahead keeping the fence to your left.
 Go through the gate and continue straight ahead.

 13. Go through the gate and turn left keeping the field boundary to your left and walking round the field to the stile (look out for it, it’s hidden in the hedge!).
 Cross over the stile, the road and the next stile into the following field.